 Blackbutt timber flooring has in recent years been a very popular choice of timber flooring in new houses and in flooring extensions.
-It is a good choice for old Queenslanders undergoing extensions due to it similar colour as compared to old Hoop Pine flooring, yet it is much harder than Hoop Pine flooring.
-Blackbutt is a commonly grown hardwood that has attractive colouring from cream to pale brown, sometimes with a slight tinge of pink.
+It is a good choice for old Queenslanders undergoing extensions due to its similar color as compared to old Hoop Pine flooring, yet it is much harder than Hoop Pine flooring.
+Blackbutt is a commonly grown hardwood that has attractive coloring from cream to pale brown, sometimes with a slight tinge of pink.
 The Janka hardness rating is 9.1.
 This test is a measure of the force required to press a steel ball into the wood surface to half its diameter.
 The larger the number the harder the wood.